Targeted Audiences: The Key to Campaign Success

 Demographic audiences focus on physical traits like age, gender, income, occupation, family status, etc.

-An example would be a fashion line.
+For example, a fashion line.
 The targeted audience of the fashion line would be young females.
 The line would use marketing channels like Instagram and would create advertisements that appeal to young female markets.

 Psychographic